twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 ## Why not use Ansible/Chef/Puppet/Salt, or similar to manage my dotfiles instead?

-Whole system management tools are more than capable of managing your dotfiles, but are large systems that entail several disadvantages.
+Whole system management tools are more than capable of managing your dotfiles, but they are large systems that entail several disadvantages.
 Compared to whole system management tools, chezmoi offers:

 * Small, focused feature set designed for dotfiles.
 There's simply less to learn